satiex/splunk_synology_TA/README.md

 ```

 This app is currently in development.
 Contributions are welcome.
+If you would like to assist with field extraction, please view the [Field Extraction Register](https://github.com/satiex/splunk_synology_TA/blob/main/synology_TA_field_register.csv).
+More Log messages will be added as I discover them.

 ## Credits
 - I used [TA-qnap](https://github.com/diogofgm/TA-qnap) by @diogofgm as a starting point.